Application Process and Support Click to get info

-Yes, you must make a claim within 14 days of the end of your period of self-isolation.
+Yes, you must make a claim within 28 days of the start of your period of self-isolation.
 We cannot accept applications after this point.
-For example, if you have been instructed by NHS Test and Trace on 1 October to stay at home and self-isolate for 14 days, your isolation period ends on 15 October and you must apply for the Test and Trace Support Payment by 28 October.
+For example, if you have been instructed by NHS Test and Trace from 1 January, you must apply for the Test and Trace Support Payment by 29 January.

 When you complete the online application you can upload your evidence and submit it along with your form.
 You can take a photograph of your documents, such as your bank statements, and when the form asks for evidence click ‘browse’ and select the document from your photos.